-Prion Disease Unstoppable In Hospitals
+Prion Contamination Unstoppable

 Forsyth Medical Center in Winston-Salem said Monday that up to 18 patients may have been exposed to Creutzfeldt-Jakob disease, a rare but fatal degenerative brain disorder.
 The center said a neurosurgical procedure was performed on a patient Jan.
 18, who was later confirmed to have the disease.
 Another 18 patients, all neurosurgical patients, were exposed between Jan.
 18 and Thursday, said Dr. Jim Lederer, a Novant Health Inc. infectious disease expert.